-- 1. Before returning to safety-sensitive functions work after a verified positive test for drugs and/or alcohol, the employee must have a negative drug test result and/or an alcohol test with an alcohol concentration of less than 0.02. - 2.
-The employee will be subject to unannounced follow up drug and/or alcohol testing, as required under 49 CFR Part 40 Subpart 0. - a.
-The Return to Duty and Follow Up Testing will be conducted under Direct Observation. - b.
-The follow up testing will be at the frequency recommended by the Substance Abuse Professional but, at a minimum, the employee is subject to six unannounced follow-up tests in the first 12 months following the his/her return to safety-sensitive functions. - c.
-Follow up testing is distinct from any testing which may be taken as part of a rehabilitation program. - 3.
-Upon return to work, the following shall be cause for discharge from employment: - a. a positive test for alcohol or drugs - b. the illegal use of a legal drug - c. failure to successfully complete a Substance Abuse Professional-recommended rehabilitation program
+- Before returning to safety-sensitive functions work after a verified positive test for drugs and/or alcohol, the employee must have a negative drug test result and/or an alcohol test with an alcohol concentration of less than 0.02. - 2.
+The employee will be subject to unannounced follow-up drug and/or alcohol testing, as required under 49 CFR Part 40 Subpart 0. - a.
+The Return to Duty and Follow Up Testing will be conducted under Direct Observation, as defined in the Special Testing Procedures below. - b.
+The follow-up testing will be at the frequency recommended by the Substance Abuse Professional but, at a minimum, the employee is subject to six unannounced follow-up tests in the first 12 months following the employee's return to safety-sensitive functions. - Follow-up testing is distinct from any testing which may be taken as part of a rehabilitation program. - 3.
+Upon return to work, the following shall be cause for discharge from employment: - a. a positive test for alcohol or drugs - b. the illegal use of a legal drug - failure to successfully complete a Substance Abuse Professional-recommended rehabilitation program